 A psychologist in the team can talk with you or your child about sexuality, relationships and body image among other subjects.

 Some people with DSD may need hormone therapy and psychological support.
 Some may want to think about altering their existing genitals, for example by using vaginal stretch techniques.

 Some people with DSD consider altering the appearance of their genitals by having surgery.

 If you think you have a DSD

 If you think or know you have a DSD, information and support is available.

 Speak to a GP, as they'll be able to refer you to a team of specialist healthcare professionals.
 They can answer your questions, help you stay healthy and put you in touch with others with DSD if that's something you're interested in.

 Most people with a DSD stay with the gender linked to their sex at birth, which is the sex on their birth certificate.
-But if your legal sex doesn't represent who you are or how you identify, you may wand to discuss your options with your care team.
+But if your legal sex does not represent who you are or how you identify, you may want to discuss your options with your care team.

 If you have a DSD and want to explore parenthood, you can also discuss this with your specialist care team.

 If you have a DSD or you're the parent of a child with a DSD, you may find it useful to contact a group involving others with the same or similar experiences.